nihallakshmankonchady/performance-test-scripts/pre-registration/README.md

-###### Contains
+### Contains
-- This folder contains jmeter scripts ,data and summary reports of preregstration module
+- This folder contains JMeter scripts, data and summary reports of Pre-registration.